senmu-a/senmu-a/README.md

 - 🤔 &nbsp; Laying a solid foundation is my task at this stage.
 - 💼 &nbsp; front-end web developer.
 - 🌱 &nbsp; Interested in exploring low-code.
-- ✍️ &nbsp; Writing articles is my hobby, but I've been busy translating Effective TypeScript lately.
+- ✍️ &nbsp; Writing articles is my hobby.

 <h3> 👨🏻‍💻 自我介绍 </h3>